systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 * The primary navigation bar at the top of the screen has the Model icon selected
 <img src="/tutorial-img/03-deploy_containerized_app/model_icon.png" alt="Model Icon" class="inline" width="5%" height="5%"/> indicating that you want to work on your infrastructure Model.
 We'll get to the other icon at the top of the screen, for Customization, in a later section of the tutorial.
 * In the center of the screen is a Canvas where you will design your Model, with a progress bar on top.
-  * **What is a Model?**: In System Initiative, you build a Model of your infrastructure and applications.
-Think of this Model as a 1:1 simulation of the Resources you want to see in the real world, which provides immediate feedback on requirements and dependencies, and infers configuration on your behalf.
+  * **What is a Model?**: In System Initiative, you build a Model of your infrastructure and applications to simulate the Resources you want to see in the real world.
+This Model provides immediate feedback on requirements and dependencies, and infers configuration on your behalf.
 You can safely iterate and experiment with your Model as much as you like without applying those changes to the Resources - it is purely a hypothesis about what you believe should exist.
-* In the top left, we have automatically created and named a Change Set for you using the date and timestamp.
+* In the top left, you can see that you're on `head`, which is the 'main' version of your model.
+As soon as you make a change to your Model on the Canvas, System Initiative will automatically create a Change Set for you, giving it a name derived from the date and timestamp.
   * **What is a Change Set?**: All of the changes proposed by your Model are made within a Change Set, and when you decide that the Model reflects the reality you want and click `Apply Changes`, System Initiative will take all the proposed changes in the Change Set and apply them in the correct order - creating, configuring, or destroying Resources to bring them in synch with your Model.
-You can think of a Change Set like a lightweight git branch that auto-rebases on main - where main is the version you believe best reflects the reality you want.
+  * If you're familiar with git, you can think of a Change Set like a lightweight git branch that auto-rebases on main - where main is the version you believe best reflects the reality you want.
 We call the 'main' version of your Model the `Head`.
 * There are four panels on the sides of the Canvas.
 These can be resized up and down, left and right, to give you more space when you're working on them.
   * `Diagram Outline Panel` (top left): lists of all the Assets currently being used in your model, with a recap of their current status.
   * `Asset Panel` (bottom left): a collection of the Assets you can use to build your Model.